scaleoutsean/awesome-solidfire/README.md

 - Can be backed up by creating thin clones and presenting them to a VM or container running a backup software agent (example with [Duplicacy](https://youtu.be/bvI7pgXKh6w))
 - Enterprise backup software can also backup Trident volumes.
 Examples in alphabetical order:
-  - CloudCasa: use with Velero engine with or without CSI
+  - Cloud Casa: use it with Velero engine with or without CSI plugin.
+CloudCasa was formerly exclusively hosted, but since Nov 2023 supports self-hosted deployments.
   - Commvault B&R: [documentation](https://documentation.commvault.com/11.21/essential/123637_system_requirements_for_kubernetes.html) and [demo](https://www.youtube.com/watch?v=kiMf9Fkhxd8).
 Metallic VM is another offering with this technology.
   - Kasten K10: [documentation](https://docs.kasten.io/latest/install/storage.html?highlight=netapp#netapp-trident) and [demo](https://www.youtube.com/watch?v=ShrSDwzQ0uU).
   - Velero: [documentation](https://github.com/vmware-tanzu/velero) and [demo](https://www.youtube.com/watch?v=6RrlK2rmk24).
 It can work both [with](https://github.com/vmware-tanzu/velero-plugin-for-csi) and [without](https://scaleoutsean.github.io/2021/02/02/use-velero-with-netapp-storagegrid.html) Trident CSI.
 CSI support works and [CSI Snapshot Data Movement](https://scaleoutsean.github.io/2023/09/15/velero-csi-snapshot-data-movement-with-netapp-solidfire.html) (Velero v1.12) works as well!
 CloudCasa added support for Velero in April 2023.
 It appears [it can work](https://scaleoutsean.github.io/2023/04/15/cloudcasa-netapp-trident-solidfire.html) with Velero, Trident and SolidFire, but further testing is necessary